GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### What's very important from my point of view is that there is one web.
-Anyone that tries to chop it into two will find that their piece looks very boring.
+> ### There is not only a close analogy between the operations of the mind in general reasoning and its operations in the particular science of Algebra, but there is to a considerable extent an exact agreement in the laws by which the two classes of operations are conducted.
 >
-> ~ *Tim Berners-Lee*
+> ~ *George Boole*

 ---
 ## 🏎 Quick Facts